+Background

-Background The cryoprotectant in SpermCryoProtec TM is glycerol, the proportion being reduced as far as possible to minimize toxicity to sperm, while still providing cryoprotection.
-Moreover, a high concentration of glucose is present as an osmotic agent to reduce intracellular water; thus diminish- ing damage due to ice-crystal formation.
-Recommendations Althoughit is possible to freeze unprocessed semen, we recommend that you prepare the ejaculate using a PureSpermTM density gradient.
-This method removes seminal plasma as well as ROS and their sources, thereby ensuring optimal recovery of motile sperm on thawing.
-Reagents and Equipment Sperm CryoProtecTM and PureSpermTM Wash Sterile pipettes Disposable sterile cryopreservation vials or plastic straws Scissors
+The cryoprotectant in SpermCryoProtec is glycerol, the proportion being reduced as far as possible to mi- nimize toxicity to sperm, while still providing cryo- protection.
+Moreover, a high concentration of glucose is present as an osmotic agent to reduce intracellular water; thus diminishing damage due to ice-crystal formation.

+Recommendations

+Although it is possible to freeze unprocessed semen, we recommend that you prepare the ejaculate using a PureSperm density gradient.
+This method removes seminal plasma as well as ROS and their sources, there- by ensuring optimal recovery of motile sperm on thawing.

+Reagents and Equipment

-Disposable sterile centrifuge tubes (e.g. Falcon 2075)
+Sperm CryoProtec and PureSperm Wash Sterile pipettes Disposable sterile centrifuge tubes (e.g. Falcon 2075)